adamaze/deploy-vm/README.md

 ubuntu2410
 ubuntu2504
 ```
-A github action will check each image URL daily, and auto-create an issue to report bad links, as distros occasionally change paths of where images are hosted.
+A Github Action checks each image URL daily, and auto-creates an issue to report bad links, as distros occasionally change paths of where images are hosted.
 ## Usage

 ### Basic